9 minsPublished on 6/24/2022

 Price volatility

-During turbulent market conditions, cryptocurrency prices swing significantly over short durations.
 Thus, token holders might suffer a loss if the price of their locked tokens depreciates during a bear market.
-Moreover, volatility remains a challenge since users cannot liquidate their locked assets before the completion of the vesting period.
+Moreover, volatility risks may be compounded because yield farmers cannot liquidate their locked assets before the completion of the vesting period.

 Impermanent loss

 When token prices keep changing during a volatile market, yield farming can lead to something called “impermanent loss”.
 As the prices of a token pair fluctuate in the liquidity pool, the ratio keeps readjusting to stabilize the total value.
-If a token's value falls due to readjustment, investors suffer an impermanent loss.
-However, this loss becomes a permanent one once users withdraw their funds from the liquidity pools at the depreciated value.

 Smart contract hacks